masak/strangelyconsistent-blog-posts/i-made-the-bel-reader-50-times-slower-epoq-diary-008.markdown

 These days, it hovers around 14 minutes, as measured by Travis CI.
 I consider that to be way too long, and I'm wary of making anything significantly slower, because Travis has a timeout somewhere slightly north of 20 minutes.

 With my recent improvement in a local branch, the test suite instead finishes in approximately 11 hours and 30 minutes.
-I say "approximately", becuase I've had to also fix some newly discovered bugs which likely interfered a little bit with the measurements of the previous runs.
+I say "approximately", because I've had to also fix some newly discovered bugs which likely interfered a little bit with the measurements of the previous runs.

 Phew!
 Nothing like _half a day_ to make you appreciate those 14 minutes.